YanjunLin-Andrie/Loan-Qualifier/README.md

 ## Usage

-To use the Loan Qualifier application, users will conduct a series of **CLIs** (Command Line Interactions).
+To use the Loan Qualifier application, users will conduct a series of **CLI** (Command Line Interface) interactions.
 Simply clone the repositor.
 Open Terminal or Bash and use `cd` to change directory to where the **app.py** file is located.
 Then type

 ```python
 python app.py